 Concepts

-Core concepts behind SnitchFeed — listeners, queries, mentions, fit score, intent, intent tags, analytics, and more.
+Core concepts behind SnitchFeed — listeners, queries, tracked authors, mentions, fit score, intent, intent tags, analytics, and more.

 Understanding these concepts will help you get the most out of the MCP integration and the SnitchFeed dashboard.